moderndatacompany/dataos.info/docs/resources/stacks/flare/configurations/actions.md

 # Flare Actions Section Grammar

-> The Data Maintenance Actions are only supported in DataOS Internal Storage Depot, Icebase.
+> The Data Maintenance Actions are only supported in depots with Iceberg datasets.
+For e.g. Icebase.
 >

 Maintenance of any Iceberg table is challenging; therefore, DataOS internal depot Icebase gives users in-built capabilities to manage and maintain metadata files and data.
 In DataOS, these operations can be performed using Flare stack.
 This service in Flare is offered through `actions`.